-Hamilton fastest in Singapore first practice
+Sainz fastest in Singapore second practice

-Singapore Grand Prix: Lewis Hamilton fastest in Singapore first practice
+Singapore Grand Prix: Carlos Sainz leads Ferrari one-two in second practice

 Last updated on .From the section Formula 1

-Mercedes driver Lewis Hamilton was a surprise fastest in first practice at the Singapore Grand Prix.
+Carlos Sainz led Charles Leclerc in a Ferrari one-two in an apparently unrepresentative second practice session at the Singapore Grand Prix.

-Hamilton beat Red Bull's Max Verstappen, who could clinch a second title this weekend, by 0.084 seconds.
+Sainz was 0.208 seconds quicker than his team-mate but both Leclerc and Max Verstappen's Red Bull had sessions disrupted by technical issues.

-Their times are not directly comparable as Hamilton's came later, when the track would have improved in grip.
+Verstappen did only seven laps and ended up fourth, splitting the Mercedes of George Russell and Lewis Hamilton.

 - Budget cap breach 'speculation' say Red Bull